fergald/furusato/README.md

 at the top of the form.
 You have 2 choices.

-## Keyboard short-cut

-If you press `c` on your keyboard focus moves to the CSV field.
-If you needed to actually press the letter c,
-I'm sorry.
-You can paste `windows.onkeypress = undefined` into the JS console.

 ## CSV

 The CSV field lets you paste in 1 comma-separated entry.